servalproject/batphone/doc/Build-for-Release.md

     key.store=/media/usbdrive/serval-release-key.keystore
     key.alias=release

-This assumes that the key store file will be provided on a USB Pen Drive that is inserted into the workstation when needed (see below) and mounted at `/media/usbdrive`.
+This assumes that the key store file will be provided on a USB flash drive that is inserted into the workstation when needed (see below) and mounted at `/media/usbdrive`.

 Protection of secrets
 ---------------------

-The key files may only be stored and transmitted in ways explicitly authorised by the senior developers of the Serval Project.
+Key files may not be copied from their USB flash drive, nor stored or transmitted under the explicit authorisation and supervision of the senior developers of the Serval Project.

 The following properties **must never be set in any Ant properties file**: